uhmuzed/simple-js-app/README.md

 ## Overview
 HTML/CSS/Pure JS written app that features modal UI to interact with Pokemon data fetched from API.
-Simply open the project, click on the name of a Pokemon and the details will appear.
+Simply open the HTML in a browser, click on the name of a Pokemon and the details will appear.

 ## Requirements
 JavaScript must be enabled on the browser.